 James Cameron (1837- after 1901) was born in Edinburgh and was established as a painter and grainer in London by 1861.
 He later took up stained glass design, first appearing in KD/L under this heading in 1877 with an address at 46 Duke Street.
 In that year and the next one he had a partner named Churcher, of who nothing is known, but by 1879 the name of the business had reverted to Cameron and Co.
-In the following year he is shown with a partner, Charles Elliott, but in 1883 they had parted company and Cameron had first an address in Wigmore Street and then one in George Street, which is not far away.
+In the following year he is again shown with a partner, Charles Elliott, but by 1883 they had parted company and Cameron had first an address in Wigmore Street and then one in George Street, which is not far away.
 He disappears from KD/L after 1889, though in 1901 he was still living in West Hampstead where he had moved in the mid-1880s.
-By 1911, his wife Helen, also a stained glass painter, was living in Sheen, Surrey as a widow.
+In 1911, his wife Helen, also a stained glass painter, was living in Sheen, Surrey as a widow.
 It is possible that they worked together.

 Camillin Denny CDMS

 A Brighton firm of architects (now known as Camillin Denny Morton Scarr or CDMS) which has produced a wide range of work, including both educational and conservation projects.